-The Fund seeks daily investment results, before fees and expenses, of 200% of the daily performance of the Index.
+The Fund seeks daily investment results, before fees and expenses, of 200% of the inverse (or opposite) of the daily performance of the Index.
 The Fund does not seek to achieve its stated investment objective for a period of time different than a trading day.